AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

 ## Bulk Merging {#bulk-merging}

-If you have too many duplicates to manually merge, contact your Customer Success Manager to discuss your options.
+If you have too many duplicates to manually merge, contact the Adobe Account Team (your Account Manager) to discuss your options.

-Super!
-If you are connected to a CRM the records will merge there according to the rules below.
+If you're connected to a CRM, the records will merge there according to the rules below.